Complaints about individual types of transport

 Air transport

-Passenger rights are regulated in detail by Regulation (EC) No 261/2004 of the European Parliament and of the Council, which lays down the conditions for compensation and assistance to passengers in the event of delay, cancellation or denied boarding.
-Here, passengers’ rights are relatively strictly defined and carriers have less scope to modify the conditions.
+Passenger rights are regulated in detail by Regulation (EC) No 261/2004 of the European Parliament and of the Council, which sets out the conditions for compensation and assistance to passengers in the event of delay, cancellation or denied boarding.
+Here, passengers’ rights are relatively strictly defined and carriers have less scope to adjust conditions.

 The scope of the Regulation includes:

-- departure from an airport located in a Member State of the European Union, Norway, Iceland and Switzerland,
+- departure from an airport located in the territory of a Member State of the European Union, Norway, Iceland and Switzerland,

 - a departure from an airport located in the territory of a third country, i.e. a non-EU country, to an airport located in the territory of an EU Member State, where the operating air carrier is also competent in a Member State of the European Union.